 Yes.
 I am a certified by Kali-Ki Wisdom School as a Teaching Master of both Kali-Ki and Usui Shiki Ryoho Reiki, and by William Rand and the International Center for Reiki Training as a Master Teacher of Usui/Tibetan Reiki, certified to teach online.
-I am also an active member of IARP (International Association of Reiki Practitioners), and am insured as a practitioner by Philadelphia Insurance Companies.
+I am also a Certified Intuitive graduate of Barbara Jean Lindsay’s Esotera Intensive Teacher Program, an active member of IARP (International Association of Reiki Practitioners), and am insured as a practitioner by Philadelphia Insurance Companies.